chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/overview.md

 See [Notes on File IO](../file-io).

-# Overview of Types for Streams
+# overview of types for streams
 | Type                        | Use                                                   |
 | --------------------------- | ----------------------------------------------------- |
 | `FileStream`                | Reading/writing a file                                |